domdfcoding/domdfcoding.github.io/_posts/2024-08-20-gmtk-game-jam.md

 I decided to use the new Godot 4.3 release, which came out just before the jam.
 However, I've found it much less stable than 4.2, with frequent segmentation faults.
 Hopefully things improve in a patch.
-A key change to the engine is the addition of TileMapLayer nodes to replace the old TileMap.
+A key change to the engine is the addition of `TileMapLayer` nodes to replace the old `TileMap`.
 I wanted to try this out as I may migrate my other game over.
-I'm not yet convinced there's great improvement over TileMap.
+I'm not yet convinced there's great improvement over `TileMap`.

 I started by following the [2D Platformer Quick Start Guide](https://www.youtube.com/watch?v=43c-Sm5GMbc) tutorial by [Chris' Tutorials](https://www.youtube.com/@ChrisTutorialsYT) on YouTube.